Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces acting on bridge decks: Nonlinear Behaviour: Bridge Decks

 \FloatBarrier

 The shear layer of the bluff deck (see Fig.~\ref{MG_P_Pr_1} to \ref{MG_H_Pr_2}) is influenced by the unsteady motion- gust- induced vortices generated at the leading edge and a strong Kármán vortex type bubble at the bottom trailing end.
-As a result, the pressure fluctuates rapidly on the leading edge than the trailing bottom end.
 In the case of combined action of motion and gust with $\Delta \phi_{w,j} = 0$ deg for motion in both DOFs (see Fig.~\ref{MG_P_Pr_1} and \ref{MG_H_Pr_1}), the flow experiences a strong separation at the leading edge that is then followed by abrupt reattachment.
 This is not the case when only one individual component (gust or motion) is acting.
 Moreover, multiple reattachment points can be observed in some instances when the combined effect of gust and motion (both gust and motion are acting) (see Fig.~\ref{MG_H_Pr_1} at $t_{2}^{0}$).
 This may explain the excitation of the higher-order frequencies noted in the lift forces.
 Over the bottom surface of the deck, where the sharp edge separation of flow is prominent, the pressure distribution depends on the separation vortex in particular, and the gust has a minor impact.

 Further, the influence of the large-scale gusts acting on moving bodies is manifested in the wake flow.
-Figure~\ref{fft_sheding} shows the spectrum of the filtered downwash velocities $u$ and $w$ recorded at 2$B$ from the trailing edge (see Fig.~\ref{VXShedngSectn}).
+Figure~\ref{fft_sheding} shows the spectrum of the filtered downwash velocities $u$ and $w$ recorded at 2$B$ from the trailing edge.
 In the case of combined action of gust and motion, nonlinear interaction in the wake can be observed through the higher-order harmonics present in the $u$ and $w$ velocity components.
 This multi-frequency shedding originates from the interaction of the impinging leading and trailing-edge separation vortices \citep{Deniz1998, McRobie2013, Matsumoto2008}.
 Hence, the gust modifies both the rate of shedding and the strength of motion-induced vortices.
 One such instant is presented in Fig.~\ref{VXShedngPic}, where the gust enhances the entrainment process causing strong shedding from the bottom edge.
 In the case of the separate effect of gust or motion, a considerable portion of the bubble remains intact.
-From the above discussion, it can be concluded that the gust can have a considerable effect on the shear-layer flow dynamics, depending on the deck type. \FloatBarrier
+From the above discussion, it can be concluded that the gust can have a considerable effect on the shear-layer flow dynamics, depending on the deck type.